digvijaypatil-28/Store-Database-Management-Project/README.md

 ---

 ## Project Structure
-# Store Database Management System – Analytical Reporting (Phase 2)
+# Store Database Management System – Analytical Reporting

 ## Project Overview
 This project focuses on building **analytical and reporting capabilities** on top of a structured retail store database.